-In July 2013 when Chase relapsed Emma was 6 years old.
+In July 2013 Chase relapsed and Emma was 6 years old.
 This time Emma could not travel for Chase’s treatment because she is in 1st grade and can no longer miss school.
 She stays in Tucson with her daddy most days in order to attend school while mommy is in Phoenix with Chase for treatment.
-This time around Chase is in the hospital for months at a time only being released for a few days before he has to be readmitted.
-Mommy tries to go back to Tucson as much as she can but she misses having her family together.
+Chase is in the hospital for months at a time, only being released for a few days before he has to be readmitted.
+Mommy tries to go back to Tucson as much as she can however, Emma misses having her family together.
 She misses her brother desperately and constantly awaits his arrival back home.